Joldnine/stanford-cars-classification/README.md

 # Stanford Cars Classification
-Notebooks to do classification on Stanford Cars dataset.
+Do classification on Stanford Cars dataset.

 # How to evaluate on private dataset
 1. git clone this project and install required packages with the `requirements.txt`.
 2. Put images (must be jpg files) under the folder `./dataset/test/`.
 Do not forget to remove my sample images before this step.